julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Let your herb guardians stand sentry.

-Charms like these were often prepared specifically for equinox thresholds, when protective work was considered most urgent — a seasonal logic detailed in **[Spring Equinox: Global Folklore and Protective Rituals](/spring-equinox-global-folklore/)**.
+Charms like these were often prepared specifically for equinox thresholds, when protective work was considered most urgent.
+Explore seasonal logic detailed in **[Spring Equinox: Global Folklore and Protective Rituals](/spring-equinox-global-folklore/)**.

-If you want to build your own protection apothecary, consider starting with foundational witches’ plants like those in **[The Witch’s Herbal Starter Kit: 10 Powerful Plants](/herbal-starter-kit/)** — it includes many protectors and teachable allies.
+If you want to build your own protection apothecary, consider starting with foundational witches’ plants like those in **[The Witch’s Herbal Starter Kit: 10 Powerful Plants](/herbal-starter-kit/)**.
+It includes many protectors and teachable allies.

 Protective herbs were never used in isolation: many also worked as healers, grief-soothers, and shock remedies, which is why they often appear alongside: